• Why Is My Scalp So Itchy? A Trichologist Breaks It Down

 1. Hormonal Changes

-• Puberty, pregnancy, perimenopause, or increased androgens (like testosterone) all increase sebum production.
+Puberty, pregnancy, perimenopause, or androgen shifts all increase sebum production.

 2. Chronic Stress